CodingCult/sea-island/STORY.md

 (grid selection screen that looks like a meadow)

+they make their way across the fraser river

+--- 2 levels ---

+### ANNACIS ISLAND

-somewhere along the way... phone with one number: andré. she presses it and hears...
+on the coast of annacis island, celia finds a phone with one contact on it: andré. she presses it and hears...

 "coming!!!"